What do you think? Do the sun and health go hand in hand or are the experts telling you to stay out of the sun right? Is there a happy medium?

 The relationship between the healing sun and healthy living seems to be hardwired into humans and animals alike.
-Science class taught us that the sun gives life.
 Plants and animals rely on sunlight for food, warmth and light.
 It tells us when to wake and when to sleep, for the night or for the season.

-Despite warnings, we don bathing suits, sleeves tops and shorts to bare our bodies to the sun when weather allows.
+Despite warnings to stay out of the sun or slather ourselves with chemical-laden sunscreen, we don bathing suits and sleeveless tops with shorts to bare our bodies to the sun when the weather allows.
 Few things in life feel as good as the first penetrating sun rays warming you to the bone after a long, cold winter.

 Full-spectrum sunlight is light and color therapy at its finest.
 Sunlight looks golden yellow, but is really all the colors of the rainbow combined together.
 Each color frequency affects your body and mind in different ways.
 When you are outside, you expose yourself to all the healing sunlight color frequencies.

 Artificial lighting uses only part of the spectrum.
 Glass windows block UV rays.